This page has a bunch of my Chumby projects, here's quick links to each:

 Chumby Thoughts

-ChumbySpy (random security cams from Chumby)
+ChumbySpy (random security cams from around the world)

 ChumbyRemote (control Chumby from Windows)